TalAntR/ansible-collectd/README.md

 [![Build Status](https://travis-ci.org/TalAntR/ansible-collectd.svg?branch=master)](https://travis-ci.org/TalAntR/ansible-collectd)

 This is an Ansible role for collectd agent.
+The collectd has a lot of configurable plugins which provide powerfull capabilities.
+However you no need to use majority of them, so it's reasonable to have an Ansible role which give a chance to configure selected plugins only.
+This code is an attempt to create such role.

-By default it uses a [CI repositories](http://pkg.ci.collectd.org/) from collectd vendor to install the latest versions of agent and plugins.
+By default this role uses a [CI repositories](http://pkg.ci.collectd.org/) from collectd vendor to install the latest versions of agent and plugins.

 Requirements